 Hello and welcome to my blog.
 My name is Jennie.
-I'm a wife to a wonderful and supportive husband (though as I write he's fallen asleep over his laptop, football on, many beers consumed) and the mother of two beautiful and wise children aged 7 and 9, who keep me busy and incredibly happy.
+I'm a wife to a wonderful and supportive husband and the mother of two beautiful and wise children aged 8 and 10, who keep me busy and incredibly happy.
 We live in a two-bedroomed Victorian terraced house in Bearwood, on the edge of Birmingham, in the West Midlands.

 When my daughter started school I decided to laugh in the face of debt and destitution and take some time to be creative, with a view to selling my wares online and at craft fairs.
 I reached that decision for a couple of reasons: since giving up a job in TV when I had my son, I've needed a creative outlet.
 Because I gave up my job, money has been really tight and I've needed to make-do, mend and create my way through the last ten years.
 I ended up selling bits and pieces that I made.
 They were well received, so I wanted to see if I could build an actual business that could provide a small income.